onzfonz/comp227/src/content/1/en/part1a.md

 Any JavaScript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.

-Note that you should not remove the line at the bottom of the component
+Notice that you should not remove the line at the bottom of the component

 ```js
 export default App